At least we’re not in Washington D.C. where it will feel like 105 degrees this weekend.

 To prepare for this summer’s second heat wave, the New York City Office of Emergency Management (OEM) has opened cooling centers throughout the five boroughs and has issued a number of tips to help residents to protect themselves and neighbors during these dangerously hot days.
 To find a map of the cooling center closest to you, go here or call 311.

-Cooling centers — which are open to anyone during this heat wave — that are available in and around Bensonhurst include:
+Cooling centers — which are open to anyone during a heat wave — that are available in and around our neighborhood include:

 *Note: Hours may be extended tomorrow for cooling centers.
 Call your closest location or check here for updates.